Last Updated: January 6, 2025

 Exercise 1: Define Timing Constraints (20 minutes)

-In this first exercise we are going review Timing Constraints with an exercise file.
-Because of the relationship between Timing Constraint and scheduling, a general best practice is to determine your Timing Constraints before you link tasks and milestones.
+Because of the relationship between Timing Constraints and scheduling, selecting your Timing Constraints before you link tasks and milestones is a general best practice.
 A Timing Constraint can determine the types of links you make.

 Download